Lyft tightens its belt, laying off 17% of its workforce

 Lyft said the layoffs are part of its efforts to reduce operating expenses and adjust cash flows because of "ongoing economic challenges resulting from the COVID-19 pandemic and its impact on the company's business."

-In a regulatory filing on Tuesday, Uber said that its long-time chief technology officer Thuan Pham was resigning.
+In a regulatory filing Tuesday, Uber said that its longtime chief technology officer, Thuan Pham, was resigning.
 Pham was one of the last remaining executives who rose up under former Uber CEO Travis Kalanick's leadership.
 In a statement, current Uber CEO Dara Khosrowshahi said, "As the leader of our engineering organization for the last seven years, Thuan has made important contributions that have helped make Uber into the global technology platform it is today."

-Both Uber and Lyft have seen executives and board members step down since becoming public companies a year ago.
-They've also laid off staff even before the coronavirus shuttered city streets.
-Uber has let go of more than 1,000 employees in three rounds of cuts and Lyft terminated roughly 90 people in January.
+Since becoming public companies a year ago, both Uber and Lyft have seen executives and board members step down.
+The companies also laid off staff even before the coronavirus emptied city streets.
+Uber has let go of more than 1,000 employees in three rounds of cuts, and Lyft terminated roughly 90 people in January.

 On Wednesday, Lyft said that along with letting go of staff it's furloughing about 288 employees for a 12-week period.
 It's also beginning temporary salary reductions.
 The reduced pay will be 30% for executives, 20% for vice presidents and 10% for all other workers.
 Members of Lyft's board of directors have also volunteered to waive 30% of their cash compensation for the second quarter of this year.